 Chaplain USAF ret.

-The Master of the Archdiocese of Washington 4th Degree District, SK Joseph Feakes, has announced that U.S. Prisoners of War and Missing in Action of the U.S. Military will be the the honorees for the 58th Exemplification of the Patriotic Degree of the Knights of Columbus for the Archdiocese of Washington.
-The event, which will be held in-person, will be held on Saturday, February 19th, 2022 at Jesus the Good Shepherd Catholic Church in Owings, MD.
-Tickets for Lay and Priest candidates, and luncheon tickets may be purchased by cash or check through our Exemplificaiton Page.
+The Master of the Archdiocese of Washington 4th Degree District, SK Joseph Feakes, has announced that the Ladies of the Archdiocese of Washington Fourth Degree District will be the the honorees for the 60th Exemplification of the Patriotic Degree of the Knights of Columbus for the Archdiocese of Washington.
+The event, which will be held in-person and online, will be held on Saturday, October 15th, 2022 at the St. John Paul II National Shrine in Washington, DC.
+Tickets for Lay and Priest candidates, the Ladies' Program, and luncheon tickets may be purchased by cash or check through our Exemplificaiton Page.
 All candidates will need to fill out a Form-4 and submit it to the Faithful Navigator of the Fourth Degree Assembly they will be joining.